thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

-# "TempTracker" a IoT Bluemix and MFP Sample
+# "TempTracker" a IoT Bluemix and MobileFristPlatform sample

 For more details please visit WIKIs: